-The development of a harmonized hazard communication system, including labelling, safety data sheets and easily understandable symbols is one of the major objectives of the GHS.
+The development of a harmonized hazard communication system, including labeling, safety data sheets, and easily understandable symbols is one of the major objectives of the Globally Harmonized System (GHS).

-To that end, the GHS includes appropriate labelling tools to convey information about each of the hazard classes and categories.
+To that end, the GHS includes appropriate labeling tools to convey information about each hazard class and category.

-Nevertheless, it is recognized that in some circumstances the demands and rationale of systems may warrant some flexibility in whether to incorporate certain hazard classes and categories for certain target audiences.
+Nevertheless, it is recognized that in some circumstances the demands of the system may warrant some flexibility in whether to incorporate certain hazard classes and categories for certain target audiences.

-Additionally, the overlapping needs of target audiences was also taken into consideration.
+Additionally, the overlapping needs of target audiences were also taken into consideration.
 Those audiences include:

 Employers and workers need to know about the specific hazards related to the chemicals used or handled in the workplace, and about specific protective measures required to avoid adverse effects.